 Request for Direct Support Throughout an Inspection (> 8 hours up to the duration of the inspection): Occasionally, an inspection team leader determines the need for HQ technical experts to support their inspection, either remotely or directly onsite throughout the inspection.
-When this occurs, the inspectors must request the technical staff participation through their branch chief to the , due to the significant amount of time needed.
+When this occurs, the inspectors must request the technical staff participation through their branch chief to the IOB Branch Chief, due to the significant amount of time needed.
+The IOB Branch Chief will determine whether IOB has the resources and expertise to assist in resolving the concern or will coordinate with the other Chiefs in DFM if appropriate.
+To assist with planning, inspectors should strive to identify and communicate these needs approximately 12 months prior to needing assistance.

 Occasionally, when routine channels are exhausted for resolving an issue, or the issue has become protracted or progress has stalled, or for requests that may take more than a reasonable amount of time (as agreed between the inspector/technical staff and their supervisors), then the inspectors must use a formal process such as a TAR or a formal request memorandum, since this is expected to be a significant resource commitment.
-Examples include providing a basis to dispute a licensee position, or a technical determination stemming from the inspection efforts to make a final inspection determination, or requires other expertise (, civil engineering , structural legal , etc.).
+Examples include providing a basis to dispute a licensee position, or a technical determination stemming from the inspection efforts to make a final inspection determination, or requires other expertise (e.g., civil engineering for pad design reviews, structural for stack-up reviews, legal interpretations, etc.).
+Given the amount of time it takes to resolve TARs, it is preferred to identify and notify the IOB Branch Chief as early as practicable regarding the possibility of a TAR.

 2690-06 REFERENCES